Are you tired of fighting a losing battle? Discover strategies to win students' buy-in and get everyone working together on the same team.

 In order to get their buy-in, we need to simultaneously earn their respect and forge strong relationships.
 We build relationships in a variety of ways: showing genuine empathy, getting to know them, taking time to talk with them, etc.

-But at the same time, we also need to earn their respect by establishing strong procedures, creating a conducive learning environment, setting limits we can actually enforce, and handling discipline issues without breaking a sweat – all things we teach you how to do in Beyond Classroom Management.
+But at the same time, we also need to earn their respect by establishing strong procedures, creating a conducive learning environment, setting limits we can actually enforce, and handling discipline issues without breaking a sweat – all things we teach you how to do in Classroom Management 101.

 3. Engage your students.